IkdanYT/Legal/Privacy Policy.md

-# PrismGPT Privacy Policy
+# CoreGPT Privacy Policy

-Last updated: August 12, 2023
+Last updated: February 18, 2024

 ## What information we collect

 - Basic Discord account info (username, ID, avatar)
-- Encrypted message contents sent by users and PrismGPT response
+- Encrypted message contents sent by users and CoreGPT response
-- Server IDs that PrismGPT is added to
+- Server IDs that CoreGPT is added to
 - Other data like error logs

 ## How we use information